aws-samples/amazon-fsx-workshop/fsx-windows/README.md

 This will show solutions architects how to take advantage of a fully-managed Windows native file system for various application workloads like home directories, web serving & content management, enterprise applications, analytics, and media & entertainment.

-This workshop will cover how to create and initiate an incremental file-system-consistent backup of a file system, as well as how to access the file system from a broad range of clients from Windows and Linux EC2 instances to Amazon WorkSpaces.
+This workshop will cover how to create FSx for Windows file systems and initiate an incremental file-system-consistent backup, as well as how to access the file system from a broad range of clients, from Windows and Linux EC2 instances to Amazon WorkSpaces.
 We will also restore a backup as a new file system and setup Microsoft Distributed File System (DFS) Replication between two file systems across Availability Zones.
-For those of you who want to consolidate multiple file systems under a single namespace, we'll spend time setting up DFS Namespaces to consolidate muliptle shares under a single namespace.
+For those of you who want to consolidate multiple file shares under a single namespace, we'll spend time setting up DFS Namespaces to consolidate multiple shares under a single namespace.

 ### Informational